cagrsoft/eyes-of-god/README.md

 ## What is this

 “Eyes of god” is an information lookup python script.
-You provide phone numbers and get more information on this numbers if any is available.
+You provide tlg nickname and get more information on this nickname if any is available.

 This program is based on @EyeGodsBot telegram bot and is an intermediary between user and @EyeGodsBot.